PREHISTORIC ART

 There's no overall cohesive composition planned in terms of the paintings themselves.
 It seems a rather haphazard and also doesn't seem as if there is meant to be the illusion of space or depth.
 The picture plane was not initially planned and most likely these paintings were overlapped over several hundreds of years.
 It was probably a place where people would come back to and keep ritually and repetitively painting and drawing these animals.
 There are prehistoric horses also bison and other animals that might be considered useful for food.

-picture plane
+space composition picture plane |

 Almost all the animals were depicted in profile views and the reason for that probably is because it’s easier to paint things in profile.
 It's more identifiable.
 Modern day artists know that faces in profile are easier to draw then a face in a frontal view.
 The technique and materials used to paint them shows well observed identifiable animals and even a tradition and complex understanding of what materials to use as paint (the medium).